angular-eslint/angular-eslint/packages/eslint-plugin/docs/rules/sort-signals.md

 # `@angular-eslint/sort-signals`

-Ensures that signals are declared in order of execution
+Ensures that signal functions are in a specific order

 - Type: problem